eliasu/stegreif_25/content/collections/termine/en/freeeroica-im-theater-im-delphi.md

     content:
       -
         type: text
-        text: "#free∃roica is a performative and musical departure, inspired by Beethoven's Eroica - a symbol of Stegreif's revolutionary approach to traditional concepts of classical music.
+        text: "free∃roica is a performative and musical departure, inspired by Beethoven's Eroica - a symbol of Stegreif's revolutionary approach to traditional concepts of classical music.
 The familiar is deconstructed, recomposed and presented in a surprising light through improvisation.
 The result is a completely new interpretation of Beethoven's masterpiece: bars are broken up, oversized props set accents and the orchestra's positioning is constantly rethought."
   -
     type: paragraph
     attrs: